jonathondgebhardt/AOC-2022/README.md

 ## Building
 Click "Use this template" and create your repository, then clone and build.
 This project depends on gtest and libcurl, which will be downloaded and built automatically via vcpkg.

-### perl dependency
-There is perl dependency for Linux users that is not retrieved by vcpkg.
-If you see CMake errors about IPC or perl, please get perl from your package manager.

 **Important note:** this project uses submodules to make initializing vcpkg easier and to force a stable build of third party dependencies.
 Please use the `--recurse-submodules` when cloning.
 If you forgot to do this for the clone, you can also `git submodule update --init --recursive`.

 ```sh